-Crossing the Dardenelles by ferry (offering panoramic views of the entire Gallipoli Peninsular) we proceed to our hotel for a little rest and relaxation, waterside.
+Crossing the Dardenelles by ferry (offering panoramic views of the entire Gallipoli Peninsula) we proceed to our hotel for a little rest and relaxation, waterside.

 Overnight: Canakkale | Breakfast, Dinner

 Gallipoli – Kusadasi.
-At Troy (the inspiration for Homer's Illiad and much more recently the movie Troy) we visit the Trojan Horse and ruins.
-We enjoy a guided tour of the ancient city that dates back to 3000BC!
-En route to Kusadasi, we explore the ruins of Pergamum with it's impressive temples, library and medical facilities which made it a famous cultural and political centre of it's time.
+At Troy (the inspiration for Homer's Illiad and much more recently the movie Troy) we see the replica Trojan Horse and enjoy a guided tour of the fabled ancient city, which dates back to 3000BC.
+En route to Kusadasi, we explore the ruins of Pergamum with it's impressive temples, library and medical facilities, which made it a famous cultural and political centre of it's time.

 Overnight: Kusadasi | Breakfast, Dinner

 Kusadasi - Sirince.
-Today, we enjoy a guided tour of the legendary Roman ruins of Ephesus.
-Positively the best preserved classical city in the eastern Mediterranean, Ephesus, under the Romans, was a vast city with a population nearing 250,000 and became the Roman Capital of Asia Minor.
-It revelled in it's prosperity from commerce and visiting pilgrims who came to see the great Temple of Artemis - one of the Seven Ancient Wonders.
+Today we enjoy a guided tour of the legendary Roman ruins of Ephesus.
+Possibly the best preserved classical city in the eastern Mediterranean, Ephesus, under the Romans, was a vast city with a population nearing 250,000.
+It became the Roman Capital of Asia Minor and revelled in prosperity from commerce and visiting pilgrims who came to see the great Temple of Artemis - one of the Seven Ancient Wonders.
 Exemplifying the finesse of Roman urban life, Ephesus boasts carefully restored elements including a Great Theatre, Curetes Way, the Temple of Serapis and the Library of Celsus.
-Stop by the ancient public toilets and public brothel!
+Stop by the ancient public toilets and public brothel.

-Carpet weaving has long traditions in Turkey and afterward we stop to watch a demonstration of how they are made before visiting the quaint Greek village of Sirince peached mountainside within a valley of vineyards and orchards.
+Carpet weaving has long traditions in Turkey and after our tour we stop to watch a demonstration before visiting the quaint Greek village of Sirince, which perches on the mountainside within a valley of vineyards and orchards.

 Overnight: Kusadasi | Breakfast, Dinner